Menu

 print(executor.report)

-Execution of a brainprep command available in an apptainer image (adapt and pass this command to the executor.submit() function):
+To execute a brainprep command available in an apptainer image, adapt and pass this command to the executor.submit() function:

 apptainer run --bind <path> --cleanenv <image_path> brainprep <args>